How Big Do Guinea Pigs Get? Size & Growth Chart

 It is essential to make your piggy feel safe and secure.
 Place the weighing scale on a flat, steady surface and place your small box on top.
 Take readings of the box’s weight and gently drop your pet inside it.
 The container should stop it from hopping off too fast.

 It is crucial to keep track of your guinea pig’s weight consistently.
 Ensure you write down your readings on a spreadsheet and add the data each time you weigh your pet.
-This way, you can tell if there are any drastic changes in its overall size.
+This way, you can tell if there are any drastic changes in their overall weight.

 Measure the Piggy’s Length

-The height of guinea pigs is not a vital metric for knowing how big it is.
-However, you must measure their length to ensure they have hit the expected milestone.
+The height of guinea pigs is not a vital metric for knowing how big they are.
+However, it can help to measure their length to ensure they have hit the expected milestone.

-To measure your piggy, place it on a flat surface and place your tape measure or ruler next to it and parallel to its body.
+To measure your piggy, place them on a flat surface and place your tape measure or ruler next to them and parallel to their body.
 Take the readings and note them down on your spreadsheet.

 Final Thoughts

-Guinea pigs vary in size, and it’s important to know what proportions to expect of your pet based on its breed and gender.
-Generally, weight and size are important indicators of overall health.
-For instance, you can tell your pet is unwell if it cannot conceal its weight loss.
+Guinea pigs vary in size, and it’s important to know what proportions to expect of your pet based on their breed and sex.
+Generally, weight and size are indicators of overall health.
+For instance, you can tell your pet is unwell if they cannot conceal their weight loss.

 Related Reads: